-In older cities such as Springfield, wastewater collection (or sewer) systems were originally constructed a century ago to collect and transport wastewater (sewage) and stormwater together in one pipe.
-There are approximately 150 miles of combined sewer pipes in Springfield, mostly in older neighborhoods such as McKnight, Old Hill, and Upper Hill.
+In older cities such as Springfield, sewer systems were constructed to collect and transport sewage and stormwater together in one pipe.
+These are called “combined sewers.”
+There are approximately 150 miles of combined sewer pipes in Springfield, mostly in older neighborhoods.

-The Springfield Water and Sewer Commission owns and maintains these underground combined sewer pipes, as well as all other sewer mains throughout Springfield.
+The Commission owns and maintains all sewer mains throughout Springfield.
 The City of Springfield DPW owns and maintains the stormwater system.
-This includes the storm drains/grates on the streets and the lateral pipes that convey stormwater from the street into the combined sewer mains and regular stormwater pipes.
+This includes the storm drains/grates on the streets.

 What are CSOs?

-During rain events, the combined rain runoff (or "stormwater") from the streets along with wastewater from homes and buildings can overwhelm the capacity of the combined sewer mains.
-To prevent this excess capacity from backing up into streets or basements, the systems were designed with outfalls that empty this excess capacity into waterways.
+During rain events, the rain runoff (or "stormwater") from the streets can overwhelm the capacity of the combined sewer mains.
+To prevent this excess capacity from backing up into streets or basements, the systems were designed with outfalls that empty into waterways.
 Each discharge event into a waterway is known as a "combined sewer overflow," or CSO.

 Why are CSOs important?

-In 1994, EPA began to regulate CSOs across the country to help improve water quality in the nation's rivers, lakes, and harbors.
+In 1994, EPA began to regulate CSOs across the country to improve environmental water quality.
 The Commission has been working ever since under various EPA Administrative Orders to reduce the amount of CSOs as much as possible, while maintaining affordable rates.
-CSO reduction comprises a substantial part of the Commission's capital and operations portfolio.
+CSO reduction is a substantial part of the Commission's capital and operations budget.

 The Commission's CSO Program

-To balance its obligations to regulatory-driven projects such as CSO reduction with other necessary wastewater projects, the Commission developed and adopted one of the country's first Integrated Wastewater Management Plans (IWP) in 2014.
+To balance its CSO projects obligations with other necessary projects, the Commission developed and adopted one of the country's first Integrated Wastewater Management Plans (IWP) in 2014.
 The IWP features a 40-year Capital Improvement Program for CSO reduction and other wastewater functions.

 The result of the IWP is projects designed to meet multiple objectives at once, such as the York Street Pump Station and Connecticut River Crossing Project.
-That project, which broke ground in May 2019, will replace an aging pump station at York Street with a new one capable of pumping an additional 30 million gallons of wastewater per day (MGD) to the wastewater treatment plant.
-This added capacity will reduce CSO volume by up to this same amount during wet weather.
-In addition, three new pipes across the Connecticut River will add redundancy to the two existing 85-year-old pipes.
+That project, which was completed in 2023, replaced an aging pump station with a new one with twice the pumping capacity.
+This additional pumping capacity allows more combined wastewater/stormwater to be pumped to the wastewater treatment plant during storm events, reducing CSO discharges.
+In addition, three new pipes across the Connecticut River added redundancy to the two existing 85-year-old pipes.
 The old pump station will also be re-purposed into a flood control pump station.
 Thus this one project addresses the issues of aging infrastructure, CSO remediation, system redundancy, and resiliency all at once.

 Other Ways to Reduce CSOs